UkiDLucas/ADAS_AD_System_Architecture/ADAS AD System Architecture - Uki D Lucas .md

 ## Motivation

-Computer Science engineers who switch to the field of **Advanced Driver Assistance Systems (ADAS)** and **Automated Driving (AD)** usually have a rich set of skills, but generally lack the specific to this field **System Architecture** perspective.
-This situation may change in the next few years as companies like Tesla publicize their designs (see reference #1), but today such designs remain somewhat esoteric.

-Many startups prototype their ideas on Linux general-purpose computers (laptops, Nvidia Xavier) to realize months or years later that their **prototype has no chance of running in a low-cost, hardware-accelerated, functional safety-oriented, embedded system**.
+Many startups prototype their ideas on Linux general-purpose computers (laptops, Nvidia Xavier) to realize, months or years later, that their **prototype has no chance of running in a low-cost, hardware-accelerated, safety-oriented, embedded system** without a major code decoupling and a general re-write.
 The right design from the ground up is the key.

+Engineers who switch to the field of **Advanced Driver Assistance Systems (ADAS)** and **Automated Driving (AD)** usually have a rich set of skills, but generally lack the specific to this field **System Architecture** perspective.

+This situation may change in the next few years as companies like Tesla keep publicizing their designs (see reference #1), but today such designs remain somewhat esoteric.

 This text attempts to be a practical guide while referencing **publicly available information** in the reference section at the end.

+## Contributions by the readers

+The architects are a very opinionated bunch, every company has different approach to the design, so I expect a metric ton of criticism.

+Please consider the following: if you provide me a correction in a constructive format such as "You have written that X is Y, but based on [URL included] the X is really Z" than I will include the correction and refer to you in the reference by name as the source of new information.
+Mean people will be ignored.

 ## Contact the Author